Outhman790/outhman790/README.md

   - **IAM roles and policies** for secure permissions
   - Preparing for future **Terraform** automation

+🛠️ I'm not just coding — I'm focused on writing **clean, scalable, performant, and maintainable code** across both frontend and backend.

 📚 I believe in **building consistently, sharing openly**, and improving every week.
 Whether it’s debugging a WebSocket race condition or optimizing image uploads with AWS S3 + Sharp, I enjoy digging deep into the details and solving actual problems.